Fully Asynchronous Stochastic Coordinate Descent: A Tight Lower Bound on the Parallelism Achieving Linear Speedup: Introduction

 \section{Introduction}

 We consider the problem of finding an (approximate) minimum point of a convex function $F:\rr^n\ra\rr$ of the form

-where $f:\rr^n\ra\rr$ is a smooth convex function, and each $\Psi_k:\rr\ra\rr$ is a univariate convex function, but may be non-smooth.
+where $f:\rr^n\ra\rr$ is a smooth convex function\footnote{In fact, having a continuous gradient suffices.}, and each $\Psi_k:\rr\ra\rr$ is a univariate convex function, but may be non-smooth.
 Such functions occur in many data analysis and machine learning problems, such as linear regression (e.g., the Lasso approach to regularized least squares~\cite{Tib94}) where $\Psi_k(x_k) = |x_k|$, logistic regression~\cite{MVdGB2008}, ridge regression~\cite{SGV1998} where $\Psi_k(x_k)$ is a quadratic function, and Support Vector Machines~\cite{CV1995} where $\Psi_k(x_k)$ is often a quadratic function or a hinge loss (essentially, $\max\{0,x_k\}$).

 Due to the enormous size of modern problems, there has been considerable interest in parallel algorithms for the problem in order to achieve speedup, ideally in proportion to the number of processors or cores at hand, called linear speedup.
 One of the most natural parallel algorithms is to simply have each of the multiple cores perform coordinate descent in an (almost) uncoordinated way.
-In this work, we analyze the natural parallel version of the standard stochastic version of coordinate descent: each core, at each of its iterations, chooses the next coordinate to update uniformly at random\footnote{There are also versions of the sequential algorithm in which different coordinates can be selected with different probabilities.}.
+In this work, we analyze the natural parallel version of the standard stochastic version of coordinate descent (SCD): each core, at each of its iterations, chooses the next coordinate to update uniformly at random\footnote{There are also versions of the sequential algorithm in which different coordinates can be selected with different probabilities.}.

 One important issue in parallel implementations is whether the different cores are all using up-to-date information for their computations.
 To ensure this requires considerable synchronization, locking, and consequent waiting.
 Avoiding the need for the up-to-date requirement, i.e., enabling asynchronous updating, was a significant advance.
-The advantage of asynchronous updating is it reduces and potentially eliminates the need for waiting.
+The advantage of asynchronous updating is to reduce and potentially eliminate the need for waiting.
 At the same time, as some of the data being used in calculating updates will be out of date, one has to ensure that the out-of-datedness is bounded in some fashion.
+This is captured by the assumption of $q$-bounded asynchrony: each update can overlap with at most $q$ others; $q$ is at most the number of cores times the ratio of the lengths of the longest and shortest updates.